-The artist is a California Arts Council, Established Artists Fellow grantee, and an 18th Street Arts Center -- Creative Corps Fellow.
-She has held residencies at Grand Central Art Center, funded through a grant by The Andy Warhol Foundation, and a Community Engagement Residency in Akumal-Mexico.
+She has received grants from the National Association of Latino Arts and Cultures and is a California Arts Council Established Artists Fellow and an 18th Street Arts Center–Creative Corps Fellow.
+Alicia has held residencies at Grand Central Art Center, funded by The Andy Warhol Foundation, and participated in a Community Engagement Residency in Akumal, Mexico.

 “I am shaped by my experiences and relationships with others but I am an artist because of my own immigrant experience.
 My story is not unique, quite the contrary it’s very common in many immigrant children.
 What we do with that is what is extraordinary.
 We are extraordinary Americans.”